 Pun intended!
 We know—Dad joke.
 We just couldn’t help ourselves.

-If you welcomed a child in 2022 could be eligible to claim the Child Tax Credit, and The Child and Dependent Care Credit!
+If you welcomed a child in 2022 could be eligible to claim the Child Tax Credit, and The Child and Dependent Care Credit when filing in 2023!
 That’s a possible additional $1,500 in the bank.
+So parents, don’t forget to file your taxes to ensure you get these benefits!